rolandweber/Pityoulish/README.md

 The current set of exercises comprises:
 * Tutorial - IP addresses and hostnames.
   The Tutorial is for preparation at home.
 It explains how to debug the Java command-line programs of the classroom exercises.
-  It takes between one and two hours to complete, depending on each student's fluency in Java programming.
+  It takes between 30 minutes and two hours to complete, depending on each student's fluency in Java programming.
 * Classroom - Java Sockets and TLVs.
   It's about socket connections and binary messages (PDUs) which need to be created, sent, received, and parsed.
   Shows how tedious it is to implement a protocol.